 We consider a nearest-neighbour random walk on a Galton-Watson tree, in random environement.
-We are interested in the maximal local of the random walk, that is ...
-Lire la suite the number of visits the random walk made to the most visited vertex of the tree.
+We are interested in the maximal local of the random walk, that is

 This notion of maximal local time is trongly slinked to that of favorite site (see [4]), as the favorite sites are the vertices with maximal local time.